tairtahar/reverse_curriculum_vicinity_learning/README.md

 Code for my final master thesis: Reverse Curriculum Hierarchical Recursive Learning.

-This repository was developed for master thesis in Artificial Intelligence.
-It contains an hierarchical algorithms based on two levels in which the higher draws the high level path with milestones (subgoals/starting points) and the low hierarchy performs the primitive steps between those milestones.
+This repository was developed for my master's thesis in Artificial Intelligence.
+It contains a hierarchical algorithm based on two levels in which the higher level draws the high-level path with milestones (subgoals) and the low hierarchy performs the primitive steps in the sub-trajectories between those milestones.

 The algorithm is trained and tested in Simple Minigrid environemt: Empty Room 15x15 and FourRooms 15x15.